-The Flexible Planner for 2019 includes 12 blank dot-grid pages at the end to start you off on your lists section.
+The Flexible Planner includes 12 blank dot-grid pages at the end to start you off on your lists section.
 You can print them or not - or print more.
 You can also buy dot-grid pages online.
 It's up to you.

 In fact, the whole planner is created on dot-grid pages since it's my hybrid of a bullet journal and traditional planner.
 The dot-grid pages give you the flexibility to add color and artwork without lines in the way if you want or to just act as a guide for to-do lists.